-Welcome to the college waitlist, a sort of limbo where your teenager hasn’t been accepted and she hasn’t been rejected.
+Welcome to the college waitlist, a sort of limbo where your teenager hasn’t been accepted or rejected.
 Rather, your teenager still has to wait for her decision from that college.
-And the process that could take weeks, even months.
-What do to do now?
+And that process could take weeks, even months.
+But do we know what to do if you teen is waitlisted?
 We asked Dr. Kat Cohen, CEO and founder of IvyWise, for her advice for students on the college waitlist.

-That depends on the college.
+Cohen: That depends on the college.
 But at many selective institutions, waitlist admittance rates tend to be lower than the regular admittance rates.
-For example, at the University of Michigan, the regular admissions rate for the class of 2019 was 26 percent, while a mere 1.6 percent were admitted off the waitlist.
+For example, at the University of Michigan, the regular admissions rate for the class of 2018 was 23.5 percent, while a mere 1.6 percent were admitted off the waitlist.
 You can find waitlist statistics for many colleges (though not all) at Collegeboard.org.
 Search for the college, then look under the Applying tab for that college.

 The waitlist letter should reiterate your interest in attending the school, as well as update the admissions office about what you’ve been doing, both inside and outside the classroom, adds Cohen.